EnnaDelfen/SUHMO/docs/Model.md

 Go back to the [main documentation page](https://ennadelfen.github.io/SUHMO/index)

-# Introduction
+# Model equations

 SUHMO stands for SUblglacial Hydrology MOdel, and is an Adaptive Mesh Refinement (AMR) model based on the Chombo[^1] software framework.
 We extend the model proposed by Sommers et al. (2018)[^2] with a few changes to accommodate the transition from unresolved to resolved flow features.
 We handle the strong nonlinearities present in the equations by resorting to an efficient nonlinear Full Approximation Scheme multigrid (FAS-MG) algorithm.
-We outline the details of the algorithm next.
+We present the set of equations and outline the details of the algorithm next.

-# Model equations
 ## Starting set of Equations
 The governing equation set starts with a two-dimensional expression for the conservation of mass – assuming we are dealing with an incompressible fluid: